BaderLab/EnrichmentMap_docs/QuickTour.rst

 * Edge width represents the number of genes that overlap.
 * The default layout algorithm causes gene sets with high overlap to cluster together.
-* Each node contains a chart that shows the enrichment scores, such as NES (for GSEA), p-value or fdr q-value.
+* Each node contains a chart that shows the enrichment scores, such as NES (for GSEA), P-value or FDR Q-value.
 The enriched phenotype is conveyed by a color gradient.
 The chart data can be changed using the **Style** section of the EnrichmentMap panel.

 .. image:: images/quicktour/network.png